apache/arrow/docs/source/cpp/flight.rst

 :class:`arrow::flight::FlightClient` by calling :func:`Connect
 <arrow::flight::FlightClient::Connect>`.

-Each RPC method returns :class:`arrow::Status` to indicate the success/failure of the request.
-Any other return values are specified through out parameters.
+Each RPC method returns :class:`arrow::Result` to indicate the success/failure of the request, and the result object if the request succeeded.
+Some calls are streaming calls, so they will return a reader and/or a writer object; the final call status isn't known until the stream is completed.

 Cancellation and Timeouts
 =========================